Port Performance

 Intra-port efficiency

-The Rotterdam port area stretches over 40 km, with approximately 75 seagoing vessel visits and 245 inland vessel visits daily.
-This section gives insight into the terminal and vessel container operations in the port area.
-Vessel Turnaround Time (VTT) in Port measures the average time it takes for a vessel to move from the sea, through the Nieuwe Waterweg, to a one or multiple berths, before returning back out of the port area at Maasvlakte.
-It’s calculated for all seagoing container ships visiting the port.
-VTT at Berth monitors how long a ship stays at a specific berth, from the moment it arrives until it leaves.
-Data source: Port dues & AIS / Port of Rotterdam Authority (only tracks container ships not general cargo type vessels)
+The Rotterdam port area stretches over 40 km, with approximately 75 seagoing vessels visiting per day.
+Ensuring efficient ship movements and cargo operations in the port area is of utmost importance to us.
+This section gives insight into 2 measures of intra-port efficiency.
+Time in port measures the time it takes for a vessel to move from the sea, through the Nieuwe Waterweg, to one or multiple berths, and then return out of the port area at the Maasvlakte.
+Time At Berth monitors how long a ship stays at a specific berth, from the moment it arrives until it leaves.
+Both measures are calculated for all seagoing container ships visiting the port.
+Average waiting times are calculated per waiting event.
+Source: Port dues & AIS / Port of Rotterdam Authority

 Connections